damslab/reproducibility/vldb2024-POLAR/README.md

 [SkinnerDB](https://github.com/cornelldbgroup/skinnerdb),
 [SkinnerMT](https://github.com/cornelldbgroup/skinnerdb/tree/skinnermt), and [Postgres](https://www.postgresql.org),
 which serve as additional baselines.
 Both options run the experiments, generate the figures and tables from the experiments section and compile the resulting paper as a PDF.
-We advise you to run the experiment within a `tmux` session as they may take a few days.
-The experiment setup is automated but might require some supervision as parts of the installation require sudo rights.
+We advise you to run the experiments within a `tmux` session as they may take a few days.

 ### DuckDB-only Mode